Last updated on April 30th, 2019

-If you are married, you and your spouse should draft separate wills.
-While you and your spouse may jointly own several pieces of property, you should still have a separate will from your spouse in order to account for all of your property.
+Yes.
+Even if you are married, you and your spouse should still draft separate wills.
+While you and your spouse may jointly own several pieces of property, you should still have a separate will from your spouse in order to account for your personal share of that property.

 What Happens if My Will is Not Drafted Properly?

 The importance of a comprehensive and properly drafted will cannot be understated.

 This could save your loved ones a great deal of time and money.